webpro-nl/knip/README.md

 This will analyze the project and output unused files, exports, types and duplicate exports.

-Use `--onlyFiles` when configuring Exportman for faster initial results.
+Use `--only files` when configuring Exportman for faster initial results.

 ## How It Works

 Exportman works by creating two sets of files:

 1. Production code is the set of files resolved from the `entryFiles`.
-2. Project files are the full set of files matching the `filePatterns`.
+2. They are matched against the set of `projectFiles`.
 3. The subset of project files that are not production code will be reported as unused files (in red).
 4. Then the production code (in blue) will be scanned for unused exports.

 ![How it works](./assets/how-it-works.drawio.svg)

-Clean and actionable reports are achieved when non-production code such as tests are excluded from the `filePatterns` (using negation patterns such as `!**/*.test.ts`).
+Clean and actionable reports are achieved when non-production code such as tests are excluded from the `projectFiles` (using negation patterns such as `!**/*.test.ts`).

 ## Options